 Meeting the needs of a neighborhood

 Cornerstone’s 118 rental units are being built by Mutual Housing California, a nonprofit organization dedicated to improving housing opportunities for lower-income families.
 More than 3,200 Californians, nearly half of them children, live in a Mutual Housing California community, according to the organization.
-Since 1988, it has built, renovated and maintained affordable apartment units across the state, including a new 242-unit affordable project on R Street in Sacramento, in cooperation with the Capitol Area Housing Authority.
+Since 1988, it has built, renovated and maintained affordable apartment units across the state, including an upcoming 242-unit affordable project on R Street in Sacramento, in cooperation with the Capitol Area Development Authority.